-Digging for Hediste diversicolor for bait is likely to cause significant mortality of the mud shrimp, Corophium volutator.
-Bait digging was found to reduce Corophium volutator densities by 39%, juveniles were most affected suffering a 55% reduction in dug areas (Shepherd & Boates, 1999).
+Digging for Hediste diversicolor for bait may cause significant mortality of species associated with the biotope.
 This would reduce available biomass for higher trophic levels.
 Populations of oligochaetes provide food for macroinvertebrates fish and birds.
 For example up to 67% of flounder and plaice stomachs examined from the Medway estuary (UK) (Van den Broek, 1978) contained the remains of Tubificoides benedii (studied as Peloscolex benedeni) and shrimps which in turn support higher trophic levels (predatory birds and fish).
 For some migratory birds, the characterizing species Tubificoides benedii can form an important part of the diet during winter (Bagheri & McLusky, 1984).
 Polychaetes and crustaceans are also predators of oligochaetes and may significantly reduce numbers (Giere & Pfannkuche, 1982 and references therein).
 The loss of the oligochaete population could, therefore, also impact other trophic levels.